Perms and Keratin Treatments: 6 Facts You Should Know

 They seem very attractive, especially when you watch the numerous videos on social media and see how silky straight and shiny keratin treatments make your hair look.
-Before admiring and wanting a such a treatment you should know a few things about the treatment.
+Before admiring and wanting a such a procedure you should know a few things about it.

 First things first, it involves the application of keratin just like you would a dye followed by straightening, silk press and a flat iron to seal the protein in to give off that shiny finish.
 Based on that, what exactly do you need to know before you rush off to get yourself a keratin treatment?

 The process involves dealing with highly concentrated chemicals, therefore, you need to have a proper technician do it on your hair.
 Avoid going for a cheap treatment; otherwise, you will also get a cheap look.
 If you are not able to afford a professional, it is probably a good idea to hold off on the procedure.

 It is better than daily straightening your hair

 If you tend to straighten your hair on the daily basis, you may want to consider getting the treatment because it will be much healthier than the daily application of intense heat.
 Keratin already exists in our follicles, so adding a certain amount is healthy if done in the correct manner.

 You need to start a healthier routine afterward

 The one ingredient in hair products you want to avoid after a keratin treatment is sodium chloride, also known as salt.
 The inclusion of this component in your care routine will completely wash out the protein in your hair so avoid it like a plague.